DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 >   - Assumptions around people's behaviour
 >   - Borrowing and lending rates equal, etc.

-We’re not so much interested in them as we are in the assumption on the stochastic or random process followed by the underlying asset.
+We’re not so much interested in them as we are in the assumption on the *stochastic or random process* followed by the underlying asset.
-- This assumption basically characterises the Black-Scholes framework and tells us the correct interpretation of the volatility parameter σ.
+- This assumption basically characterises the Black-Scholes framework and tells us the correct interpretation of the volatility parameter $σ$.
 - In the risk-neutral pricing approach, we can prove that the underlying asset follows **geometric Brownian motion (GBM)**

 $$S_{t} = Se^{(r-\frac{1}{2} \sigma ^{2})t + \sigma \sqrt{t} Z} \: \: \text{for} \: \: 0 \le t \le T$$

-where Z is a standard normal random variable.
+where $Z$ is a standard normal random variable.
 This implies that the underlying asset’s returns are normally distributed:

 > - Assumptions of the underlying asset
 > - Underlying assets returns are normally distributed